 The Corporation has professional liability insurance through a pooled program with HumanGood.
-HumanGood has secured claims-made policies for malpractice and general liability insurance with certain self-insured retention limits for the years ended December 31, 2021 and 2020.
+HumanGood has secured claims-made policies for malpractice and general liability insurance with certain self-insured retention limits for the years ended December 31, 2022 and 2021.
 Management of the Corporation is not aware of any claims outstanding that are in excess of policy limits, and any liability would be included in accounts payable and accrued expenses in the accompanying balance sheets.
-Any related insurance recovery receivables would be recorded under resident accounts and other receivables in the accompanying balance sheets.
-There are no amounts recorded at December 31, 2021 and 2020 for these matters.
+Any related insurance recovery receivables would be recorded in insurance receivables in the accompanying balance sheets.
+There are no amounts recorded at December 31, 2022 and 2021 related to professional liability insurance.